Fuuxd/nonogram/nonogram.md

         else
             return false

-### Integrating Logic inbetween
+### Inbetween logic and Contexts
+The current rows and their contexts are now passed as parameters too.

 pseudocode:

-    DFS(rowvectors, uint rowIndex, bool solutionFound)
+    DFS(rowContexts, rowvectors, uint rowIndex, bool solutionFound)
     if ( rowIndex >= (# of rows) )
         if(isSolution())
             solutionFound = true
         return;
     for each row possibility of rowIndex
-        if( isPermutationPossible(rowvectors, rowIndex) )
+        if( isPermutationPossible(rowContexts, rowvectors, rowIndex) )
             DFS(rowvectors, (rowIndex + 1), solutionFound)
             if(solutionFound)
                 return;
             else
+                if size(rowContexts) > 0
+                    rowContexts.pop_back() - remove last vector added
-                rowvectors.pop_back() - remove last vector added to
+                rowvectors.pop_back() - remove last vector added

-    isPermutationPossible( rowVectors, permutationVector rowPermutation, uint rowIndex ) for integer i from 0 to size(rowVectors)-1 DFSWorkingMatrix [i] = rowVectors[i]
+    isPermutationPossible(rowContexts, rowVectors, permutationVector rowPermutation, uint rowIndex ) for integer i from 0 to rowIndex - 1
+            DFSWorkingMatrix [i] = rowVectors[i]
+        if size(rowContexts) > 0
+            DFSWorkingMatrix[rowIndex] = last element of rowContexts
+        for the rest of the rows
-        from integer i from size(rowVectors) to # of rows DFSWorkingMatrix [i] = nonoWorkingMatrix[i]
+            DFSWorkingMatrix [i] = nonoWorkingMatrix[i]
-        if rowPermutation does not fit in DFSWorkingMatrix [rowIndex] return false
+        if rowPermutation does not fit in rowContexts[rowIndex] return false
         DFSWorkingMatrix[rowIndex] = rowPermutation
         if all columns are not possible: